parthshingari28/Getting-Started-with-Twitter-Analysis/README.md

 6) Identifying whether the tweet has been retweeted by the authenticated user or not ?

 7) Finding number tweets a user has favorited.

+8) Getting the number of friends of a user i.e following of a twitter user.